 “Following my election, I was appointed to two major Committees: Planning & Transportation and Port Health & Environmental Services.
 As an apolitical body, the Corporation works through committees and these are two of the big ones, being responsible for much of the infrastructure of our City.

-I feel very fortunate to be on these committees and have come to appreciate the advantages of being a Member for a relatively small Ward like Lime Street – around half of the Corporation’s main committees are designated as Ward Committees, meaning that each of the City’s 25 Wards appoints a Councilman to sit on them; with only three of us in Lime Street, (now 4) this means there is plenty of work to go round for your busy Lime Street Councilmen!
+I feel very fortunate to have been on those committees and came to appreciate the advantages of being a Member for a relatively small Ward like Lime Street – around half of the Corporation’s main committees are designated as Ward Committees, meaning that each of the City’s 25 Wards appoints a Councilman to sit on them; with only three of us in Lime Street, when i first started as a CC (now 4) this meant there was plenty of work to go round for the busy Lime Street Councilmen!

-In this respect, I have also come to appreciate very quickly quite how much work this involves.
+In this respect, I also came to appreciate very quickly quite how much work is involved.
 For example the Planning & Transportation Committee meets every three weeks, ahead of which its members are sent voluminous briefing reports.
 The Committees tend to meet in the middle of the day, my first one lasted four hours – and the prior reading material ran to over 1,000 pages!
-That this should be the case is perhaps not surprising, given the Committee’s critical role in agreeing and approving planning consents for the City’s new buildings, which of course we know all about in our Ward.
-At the same time, the Committee is overseeing the City’s transportation upgrades.
+That this should be the case is perhaps not surprising, given the Committee’s critical role in agreeing and approving planning consents for the City’s new buildings, which of course we know all about in Lime Street Ward.
+At the same time, the Committee oversees the City’s transportation upgrades.
 It really is incredibly exciting to be part of the process and to see the future City taking shape around us, not least in Lime Street Ward itself, where so much present development is focused.

 The Port Health & Environmental Services Committee meets less frequently but covers an incredible array of different services provided by the City, including keeping our City streets clean and monitoring 150km of the tidal Thames (my first responsibility involved a fascinating guided visit to the Thames Barrier).
 Meetings of this Committee have included issues such as the proposed expansion of the animal reception centre at Heathrow, which the Corporation operates; sun bed regulation; the monitoring of air quality in the Square Mile; and the publication of the City’s Tree Policy, amongst others.
 The Corporation covers such a broad range of responsibilities and it is wonderful to see it at work.

-The following explanation of the role was put together by John Bristow, Ward Clerk for many years, a Past Master of the Ward Club and a long standing member of the Ward Club.
+The following explanation of the role was put together by John Bristow, Ward Clerk for many years, a Past Master of the Ward Club and a long standing member.
 Sadly John dies in 2019 – a good friend to many.

 “The City’s unique electoral system predates Parliament and the division of the City into 25 Wards is evident in the earliest written records.
 The Wards were the military, judicial and administrative units for the area.